kubernetes/enhancements/keps/sig-node/4563-eviction-request-api/README.md

 The interceptor should observe the eviction request objects that match the pods that the interceptor manages (e.g. through labels and labelSelector).
-It should start the eviction process only if it observes the `.status.activeInterceptorName` in the EvictionRequest object that matches the `name` it previously set in the pod's `.spec.evictionInterceptors`.
-And also if there is no `Complete=True` condition in `.status.conditions`.
+It should start the eviction process only if it observes an interceptor name in the `.status.activeInterceptors` in the EvictionRequest object that matches the `name` it previously set in the pod's `.spec.evictionInterceptors`.

-If the interceptor is not interested in intercepting/evicting the pod anymore, it should set `.status.activeInterceptorCompleted=true`.
+If the interceptor is not interested in intercepting/evicting the pod anymore, it should set `Complete` condition in `.status.interceptors[].conditions`  to `True`.
 If the interceptor is unable to respond to the eviction request, the interception will time out after 30 minutes and control of the eviction process will be passed to the next interceptor at the higher list index.
 If there is none, the pod will get evicted by the eviction request controller.

 If the interceptor is interested in intercepting/evicting the pod it should ensure to update the EvictionRequest status periodically at intervals of less than 30 minutes.
 Therefore, updating the